Skip to content

 Change security relevant variables

-For security purposes, we recommend the following additional steps for configuring your node if you are using a deployment profile that includes a graph store:
+For security and best practice purposes, we recommend changing the following values from their defaults if you are using a deployment profile that includes a graph store:

 • NB_GRAPH_USERNAME